-Join a team of enthusiastic, energetic Outdoor Education Leaders who will teach lessons and activities including wildlife exploration, orienteering, low/high ropes course, archery, survival scenario and Native American studies, with work varying from short day trips to multi-day residential retreats.
+Join a team of enthusiastic, energetic and creative Outdoor Education Leaders who will teach lessons and activities including wildlife exploration, orienteering, low/high ropes course, archery, survival scenario and Native American studies, with work varying from short day trips to multi-day residential retreats.
 The Outdoor Center at South Mountain YMCA Camps has spring (mid/late March to early June) and fall season (mid-August to late November) outdoor education job openings, with a 9-month option beginning in mid-March.
 Camp Conrad Weiser (residential) and Bynden Wood Day Camp offer Camp Counselor and Leadership/Director positions during the summer months.

 |Spring & Summer Season Employment Alert

 • Now accepting applications for Outdoor Education Leaders for the spring season (mid/late March to early June) and summer camp staff.